-Eventually all 14 commissioners served at least one turn as vice chair and chair.
-Chairs made good and frequent use of vice chairs to step in for them whether just for part of a meeting or for whole meetings.
-There was some discussion of separating chairing from meeting moderation, but this was not implemented.
-Perhaps the greatest "cost" of the rotation was to staff, which had to track the rotation schedule closely and adapt to each new chair in turn.
-However, this proved to be manageable and well worth the benefits of the rotation.
-In retrospect, the CRC could have also done more to regularly publicize the current rotation.
+All 14 commissioners eventually served at least one turn as vice chair and chair.
+Chairs made good and frequent use of vice chairs to step in for them, whether just for part of a meeting or for whole meetings.
+There was some discussion but no implementation of separating chairing from meeting moderation.
+Perhaps the greatest "cost"

-\Since there was only one male Democrat, and because various commissioners were not in the rotation at times, it was unworkable to have mixed gender pairs as well as a strict political rotation.
+1 Since there was only one male Democrat, and because various commissioners were not in the rotation at times, it was unworkable to have mixed gender pairs as well as a strict political rotation.
 So, in the second rotation policy (starting 12/22/20), the three sub-groups (D, R, and N) were not perfectly even.
 However, per statute, the chair and vice chair were never from the same political sub-group.
 Note also that the rotation made no attempt to consider commissioner geography or race/ethnicity.